elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/adding_interaction.md

 In order to work with keyboard input, we'll need to start by importing the Elm `Keyboard` package.

-From the command-line, let's switch to the `lib/platform/web/elm` folder and run the following command:
+From the command line, let's switch to the `lib/platform/web/elm` folder and run the following command:

 ```shell